gracelang/language/languageSpec/spec.md

 Grace has a single namespace for all identifiers: methods, parameters, constants, variables, classes, traits, and types.
-It is a *shadowing error* to declare a parameter (but not a method or field) that has the same name as a lexically-enclosing field, method, or parameter.
+It is a *shadowing error* to declare a parameter or temporary (but not a method or field) that has the same name as a lexically-enclosing field, method, parameter or temporary.

 **Grammar**
 ```